+ADVERTISING

-ADVERTISING R.I.P.
+R.I.P.

 The picture and the inscription represent death, which is not only a metaphor but also personification at the same time: funerals are organised for people, not for abstract concepts.
-It is frequent that metaphor works together with personification in figurative conceptualisations.
+It is frequent that metaphor is used together with personification in figurative conceptualisations.
 R.I.P.29 is typically used to wish eternal rest and peace to someone who has passed away.
-The grave is a visual metaphor for death.30 The design of the grave spotlights a man who is, metaphorically speaking, with one foot in the grave.31 Hyperbolically, he is already half in the grave, desperately trying to find the magic word which will be the Saviour - the right brand name before his advertising company disappears altogether.
-This is the only way to avoid bankruptcy which is as good as death for a company.
-The whole pictorial representation is a visual pun on the death of advertising.
+The grave is a visual metaphor30 for death.
+The design of the grave spotlights a man who is, metaphorically speaking, with one foot in the grave31.
+Hyperbolically, he is already half in the grave, desperately trying to find the magic word which will be the Saviour - the right brand

-Most dictionaries give death as the second meaning of the grave (literary).
+28 Most dictionaries give death as the second meaning of the grave (literary).